rubenerd/rubenerd.com/content/post/2020/we-need-physical-audio-kill-switches.md

 Well-engineered mute buttons on keyboards shouldn't need to go to software, they should immediately send a signal to the motherboard's DAC&mdash;ideally on a separate wire or connection&mdash;to say *terminate this signal*.
 Then it's less of a concern if it takes the OS a few seconds to react to the change, because our ears have been spared.

-The *just ackchyually* crowd would don their Captain Obvious capes and brightly-coloured underwear to proclaim that people could *just* unplug their headphones, or rip them off ones head when suddenly inundated with loud audio.
-Sure, and if you start getting electric shocks from your keyboard you could *just* use an external one, bro.
-Or if you get your hand caught in a mixer, *just* use your other hand, that's why you have two of them.
-There are so many reasons why this dismissive attitude is specious, but even if it weren't, it would still take more physical effort *than a button*.
-And if a mute button doesn't fulfill the function for which it's labelled and designed, what's the point of it?
-But then, these people know all that, they’re just being obtuse.
+<p id="just-ackchyually">The <em>just ackchyually</em> crowd would don their Captain Obvious capes and brightly-coloured underwear to proclaim that people could <em>just</em> unplug their headphones, or rip them off ones head when suddenly inundated with loud audio.
+Sure, and if you start getting electric shocks from your keyboard you could <em>just</em> use an external one, bro.
+Or if you get your hand caught in a mixer, <em>just</em> use your other hand, that’s why you have two of them.
+There are so many reasons why this dismissive attitude is specious, but even if it weren’t, it would still take more physical effort <em>than a button</em>.
+And if a mute button doesn’t fulfill the function for which it’s labelled and designed, what’s the point of it?
+But then, these people know all that, they’re just being obtuse.</p>

 We have valid privacy arguments advocating for physical Wi-Fi, camera, and microphone buttons; I'd say audio should be voiced in these discussions too.
 They should be heard.
 Sound ideas should be reverberated.
 Miku.